SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 * [Create and Manage Organizations (Service Providers)](/docs/manage/manage-subscription/create-manage-orgs-service-providers/).
 Once Sumo Logic [provisions CSE](/docs/manage/manage-subscription/create-manage-orgs-service-providers#about-cse-provisioning), you see a link labeled **Cloud SIEM Enterprise** on the left side of the Sumo Logic navigation list. <br/><img src={useBaseUrl('img/cse/cse-option-in-left-nav.png')} alt="Cloud SIEM Enterprise menu option" width="300"/>
 * [Manage Organizational Settings](/docs/manage/manage-subscription/manage-org-settings) (optional).
 If you have multiple Sumo Logic accounts, you may find it useful to [set up a custom subdomain](/docs/manage/manage-subscription/manage-org-settings#set-up-a-customsubdomain) for each of your accounts.
 Custom subdomains help ensure that requests authenticate to the right account.
-* [Enable a Support Acccount](/docs/manage/security/enable-support-account/).
-Enable Support Access if you would like [Sumo Logic Support](https://support.sumologic.com) to access your environment for assistance.
+* [Enable a Support Account](/docs/manage/security/enable-support-account/).
+If you need [Sumo Logic Support](https://support.sumologic.com) assistance, enable this feature to grant our agents permission to access your environment.

 ## Set up roles and access